bugcrowd/templates/submissions/description/broken_authentication_and_session_management/cleartext_transmission_of_session_token/template.md

 ## Overview of the Vulnerability

 Session tokens help a server trust that the requests it is receiving come from a specific authenticated user.
-When a session token is transmitted in cleartext over an unencrypted channel, it can be intercepted via a Person-in-the-Middle (PitM) attack.
+When a session token is transmitted in cleartext over an unencrypted channel, it can be intercepted via a Man-in-the-Middle (MitM) attack.
 This application transmits the session token via a cleartext transmission which can allow an attacker to access the session token via a PitM attack and send requests to the server pretending to be the legitimate user.

 ## Business Impact